andriysinclair/first_repo/README.md

 * **end_year**: intiger for end year of the data to extract

 The function returns a data.
 If there are any years for which there is no data for all countries that year will be omitted.

+### clean_data.py

+This contains the function that cleans and wrangles GDP per capita data for specified economies:

+* **Reset Index**: Resets the dataframe index for proper formatting

+* **Melt Dataframe**: Converts the wide dataframe into a long dataframe, using 'economy' as an unique id and 'Year_str' as the variable name for years

+* **Extract Year**: Creates a new 'year' column by converting the 'Year_str' values from strings to integers

+* **Convert GDP Values**: Ensures that the 'gdp_per_capita' values are numeric

+* **Reset Index Again**: Resets the index of the cleaned dataframe.